tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/安全/管理 SSH 密钥_intl_en.md

 ### Unbinding a key from instance
  1. Log in to the [CVM console](https://console.cloud.tencent.com/cvm/).
  2. Click **[SSH Key](https://console.cloud.tencent.com/cvm/sshkey)** on the left sidebar.
- 3. On the SSH key management page, select the target SSH key, and click **Unbind from instances**.
+ 3. On the SSH key management page, select the target SSH key, and click **Unbind an instance**.
 ![](https://main.qcloudimg.com/raw/263f344c4bea3cdff4e422996821cb5d.png)
  4. In the pop-up window, select the region and instances to unbind from the key, and click **Unbind**.